 Students will be assigned to Firms.

 ATTENDANCE: Students are expected to attend every class absent good cause for absence.
 A student may be required to withdraw from the course without credit based upon repeated absence and/or a pattern of being tardy or leaving early without good cause.
-If a student is absent when a quiz is given, it is the student's responsibility to notify the instructor promptly (and preferably before class) if the student wishes to take the quiz as a make-up; such a student must provide in writing an explanation of the good cause and make arrangements with the instructor to take the quiz, which must normally be completed before the next class.
-Although class participation is not formally factored into the course grade, students will be evaluated by fellow firm members on their preparation and contribution to firm work.
+If a student is absent or late when a quiz is given, it is the student's responsibility to notify the instructor promptly (and preferably before class) if the student wishes to take the quiz as a make-up; such a student must provide in writing an explanation of the good cause and make arrangements with the instructor to take the quiz, which must normally be completed before the next class.
+Although class participation is not formally factored into the course grade, students will be evaluated on their preparation and contribution to firm work.

 COURSE GRADE: The course grade will be calculated as follows:

 Composite score based on in-class quizzes, firm assignments, and evaluation of work in firms: 30%